 But Leonard’s story doesn’t leave Tarantino much room to maneuver, and suddenly Tarantino’s easy pace becomes a weakness.
 His generous attention to detail and love of “how things work” spins the film out to two and a half hours, but without the ping-pong bounce of conversations or playful construction of his earlier films.
 Tarantino seems to be caught between making a character piece and a crime film, trying to split the difference.

 So Jackie Brown isn’t quite his best film, but it should be, with its grown up, lived-in characters.
-Those pleasures make this the most mature film in his career.
+Those pleasures make this the most mature film in his early career.